mac-cain13/daemonizable-command/README.md

 ### Busting some myths
 Calling `gc_collect_cycles()` will not help to resolve leaks.
 PHP will cleanup memory right in time all by itself, calling this method may slow down leaking memory, but will not solve it.
 Also it makes spotting leaks harder, so just don't use it.

-If you run Symfony2 in production and non-debug mode it will not leak memory and you do not have to disable any SQL loggers.
+If you run Symfony in production and non-debug mode it will not leak memory and you do not have to disable any SQL loggers.
 The only leak I runned into is the one in the MonologBundle mentioned above.